passthejoe/zen-of-debian/README.md

 # The Zen of Debian

 "The Zen of Debian" is an essay about Debian GNU/Linux.
 It's also a personal account of my computing journey and how an operating system like Debian — or really any Linux- or BSD-based OS — can bring order, calm, productivity and stability to your life and work.

- ## Future plans

- I'm now kind of stuck on doing this book with LaTeX.
-I've been looking into it.

 ## Who am I?